 I research Kant’s theory of the highest good and how idealizations connect to reality in the German Idealist tradition.
 My current projects fall along two general tracks, which I explore historically but also situate within contemporary debates.

 Ideas and Ideals in Experience

 Questions I am actively investigating surround its relation of ideas and ideals to lived experience and nature in the German Idealist tradition.
 This has practical as well as theoretical implications.
 Practically, I am curious about the highest good; it is truly a puzzling doctrine in Kant’s ethics.
 Many think it adds nothing above and beyond the moral law.
 And many think that it declines in importance (perhaps even vanishes) from Kant’s later works.
 I think the contrary.
 I argue that it evolves to become a life-orienting ideal.
 I have a book manuscript, titled, Reality of the Ideal, in which I make the case and which is currently under review with a major university press.
-I make there the case for their importance and reality in a way that is anything but a mere heuristic fiction.
-Theoretically, I am also actively interested in the idea of logical life in Hegel’s theoretical philosophy.
-He claims that it possesses an ontological generality (that is, it applies to far more things than we pre-theoretically think of as alive).
+I contend that they are important and real in a way that is anything but a mere heuristic fiction.
+Theoretically, I am also actively interested in the idea of logical life in Hegel’s natural philosophy.
+He claims that it possesses an ontological generality (that is, it applies to far more things than we usually think of as alive).
 What he means exactly, though, and how far life extends I am interested in investigating.

 God & the Body in the Opus postumum